Shopify/liquid/tags/iteration.md

 title: Iteration
 ---

-Iteration Tags are used to run a block of code repeatedly.
+Iteration tags run blocks of code repeatedly.

 ## for

 Repeatedly executes a block of code.
-For a full list of attributes available within a `for` loop, see [forloop (object)](/themes/liquid-documentation/objects/for-loops).
+For a full list of attributes available within a `for` loop, see [forloop (object)](https://docs.shopify.com/themes/liquid/objects/for-loops).

-`for` loops can output a maximum of 50 results per page.
-In cases where there are more than 50 results, use the [paginate](/themes/liquid-documentation/tags/theme-tags/#paginate) tag to split them across multiple pages.

 ```liquid
 {% raw %}